Rama Rajamouli

 Rama Rajamouli is an Indian costume designer and film stylist, who primarily works in Telugu cinema.
 Rama made her debut with the 2001 film Student No: 1.
 She is known for her work in the films Magadheera (2009), Eega (2012), Baahubali: The Beginning (2015), Baahubali 2: The Conclusion (2017) and RRR (2022).

 She is a three-time Nandi Award winner for Best Costume Designer.
-She was nominated along with Prashanti Tipirneni for Best Costume Design at the 42nd Saturn Awards and at the 12th Asian Film Awards for Baahubali 1 and Baahubali 2.
+She was nominated along with Prashanti Tipirneni for Best Costume Design at the 42nd Saturn Awards and at the 12th Asian Film Awards for Baahubali: The Beginning and Baahubali 2: The Conclusion.

-She is married to filmmaker S. S. Rajamouli.

 Personal life

 Rama married filmmaker S. S. Rajamouli in 2001, after the divorce of her previous marriage.
 Rajamouli calls her Chinni.
 Rajamouli adopted Karthikeya, Rama's son from her previous marriage.
 The couple also has an adopted daughter Mayookha.
 Karthikeya is married to Pooja Prasad, niece of actor Jagapathi Babu.
 Filmmaker Gunnam Gangaraju is her cousin.